sodascience/metasyn/docs/source/plugins.rst

 Disclosure control
 ~~~~~~~~~~~~~~~~~~
-`Disclosure Control <https://github.com/sodascience/metasyn-disclosure-control>`_ is a plugin developed in-house for metasyn.
+`Disclosure Control <https://github.com/sodascience/metasyn-disclosure-control>`_ is a plug-in developed in-house for metasyn.

 While the base ``metasyn`` package is generally good at protecting privacy, it doesn't adhere to any standard level of privacy.
 For example, the uniform distributions in the base package will simply find the lowest and highest values in the dataset, and use those as the boundaries for the uniform distribution.
 In some cases the minimum and maximum values can be disclosive.
-That is why we have built this plugin that implements the disclosure control standard.
+That is why we have built this plug-in that implements the disclosure control standard.

 Custom privacy plug-ins
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you wish to create a custom distribution plugin, please refer to the :ref:`privacy_plugin` section on the :doc:`/developer/plugins` developer documentation page.
+If you wish to create a custom distribution plug-in, please refer to the :ref:`privacy_plugin` section on the :doc:`/developer/plugins` developer documentation page.

 Distribution plug-ins